 On March 2007, the food bank held its first Empty Bowls fundraiser event at the Laredo Energy Arena.
 The event included a benefit dinner and silent auction that included bowls decorated by then City of Laredo Mayor Raul Salinas, U.S. Congressman Henry Cuellar, Senator Judith Zaffirini, Happy (comedian Efrain Guerrero), Amado Peña, the band Intocable, the Laredo Bucks, and other local and regional artists.
 Since the, the event has become a staple fundraiser event for the South Texas Food Bank.

 The Laredo Webb County Food Bank became the South Texas Food Bank in 2004, when the service area expanded to Zapata, Maverick, Val Verde, Dimmit and Kinney counties.
 However, the name was officially changed in 2008 when Starr County became the eight service county.
 In 2010, the food bank held events such as a marathon, a walk, a radiothon and Empty Bowls to celebrate their 20th Anniversary.
 Events were also held throughout this year, 2014, to commemorate the 25th Anniversary.
-The events have included a city-wide food drive, a sort-a-thon, a movie screening at LCC, Friend & Fundraiser at Hal's Landing, STFB-KGNS Bucket Brigade, Empty Bowls event and the upcoming Rock the Holidays - Anniversary Bash at Hal's Landing in December.
+The events included a city-wide food drive, a sort-a-thon, a movie screening at LCC, Friend & Fundraiser at Hal's Landing, STFB-KGNS Bucket Brigade, Empty Bowls event and Rock the Holidays - Anniversary Bash at Hal's Landing in December.

 The food bank currently serves eight counties in the south Texas region: Webb, Zapata, Jim Hogg, Val Verde, Starr, Maverick, Dimmit and Kinney.
 The South Texas Food Bank is a certified member of Feeding Texas and Feeding America's Food Bank Network - the nation's largest domestic hunger relief organization.